-Audubon is committed to a culture of workplace excellence, where our talented and diverse staff are deeply engaged, with a strong sense of belonging.
+Audubon is committed to a culture of workplace excellence, where our talented and diverse staff are deeply engaged with a strong sense of belonging.
 The birds Audubon pledges to protect differ in color, size, behavior, geographical preference, and countless other ways.
-By honoring and celebrating the equally remarkable diversity of the human species, Audubon will bring new creativity, effectiveness, and leadership to our work throughout the hemisphere.
+By honoring and celebrating the equally remarkable diversity of the human species, Audubon brings new creativity, effectiveness, and leadership to our work throughout the hemisphere.

-- Create interpretive materials for the public.
+- Create interpretive materials, such as educational brochures and displays for the public.

 - Assist with the preparation and distribution of newsletters, flyers, and proposals.

-- Bachelor’s degree from an accredited college or university in Environmental Education or related field and 1-3 years’ experience developing and conducting education and outreach activities for all age groups and diverse audiences.
+- 2+ years’ experience developing and conducting education and outreach activities for all age groups and diverse audiences.